mlepicka/Registration/README.md

    * __LeftWideSetupCalibrationCirclesGrid__ - Task for calibration of a dual-camera  setup (i.e. left and wide cameras) with the use of circles grid pattern.

+   * __RGBXYZWideSequenceDepthTransform_test__ - Task for testing the transformation of depth (acquired in the left camera frame, transformet to wide, and finally to lazy suzan reference frame).

 Additional tasks for displaying images - kinect RGB-D images: